yzziizzy/gpuedit/DEVELOPMENT.md

 * RAT_ parsing in commands for mouse buttons
 * Fix spacing of items in tables
 * Drag selection to new spot
+* Jump back to the location of the last general edit area, eg, some lines away
 * Quick find/replace on current line only
 * Hoist declaration to top of block/fn
 * tail -f mode